Small steps on a long journey

 Always good to see this old fella keeping an eye and a respectful distance 😉

 So dear readers, tomorrow sees a 6 hour 250km ride across country to Negombo, Covid test, and bike drop off, before Monday evening’s flight to Gatwick.
-I hope this trip has helped to brighten your winter and you too look forward to the coming year and likely more wonderful disappointments –
+I hope this trip has brought some sun into your winter and you too look forward to the coming year and more wonderful disappointments –

 now where are those thermals.